 4. Opt for open shelving in a small laundry room

-A great alternative to traditional kitchen cabinet ideas, open shelving is a clever option for those seeking to maximize storage without creating a boxy feel within a small laundry space.
+A great alternative to traditional laundry room cabinet ideas, open shelving is a clever option for those seeking to maximize storage without creating a boxy feel within a small laundry space.
 Just make sure you’re displaying your most delightful crockery.

-Concerned your small laundry room will become a dumping ground for clutter?
+Concerned your laundry room shelving will become a dumping ground for clutter?
 Consider investing in some well-placed rattan baskets.

 5. Invest in custom carpentry for a high-end finish

-Even the smallest of laundry rooms can achieve a high-end finish with the help of an expert.
+Even a tiny laundry room can achieve a high-end finish with the help of an expert.